 The best research requires the best researchers and state-of-the art facilities.
 We have provided core funding for The Sainsbury Laboratory in Norwich, where the combined efforts of about 80 staff have established a world-leading institution making fundamental discoveries about plants and how they interact with microbes and viruses.

 More recently, Gatsby committed £89 million to the construction of a new plant sciences research laboratory within the grounds of the Cambridge University Botanic Garden.
-The Sainsbury Laboratory Cambridge University, which opened in 2011, will become a global centre of excellence for plant science research, focusing in particular on plant development and its computational modelling.
-We have also committed significant core funding to the Laboratory, which houses about 150 of the world’s best plant scientists and support staff.
+The Sainsbury Laboratory Cambridge University, which opened in 2011, and is becoming a global centre of excellence for plant science research, focusing in particular on plant development and its computational modelling.
+We have committed significant core funding to the Laboratory, which houses about 150 of the world’s best plant scientists and support staff.

 People are at the heart of our plant science programme, and we aim to nurture, sustain and increase the supply of high quality researchers in plant biology.
 Each year a small number of exceptional postgraduates and undergraduates receive studentships from Gatsby to work in some of the UK’s outstanding plant science institutions.
 In addition, we award ad hoc grants to researchers whose work needs additional support from a funder prepared to take risks in order for potential breakthroughs to be realised.